alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/03_definitions/core-terms/agency.md

 ## One-line definition

-Agency is the capacity to select and sustain actions or outputs in service of an internal objective or constraint, rather than merely reacting to immediate context.
+Agency is the capacity to select and sustain actions or outputs in service of an internal objective or constraint, rather than passively responding to immediate context without internal reference.

 ## Operational test